Zone Look-up Map

 - Provide information about local, state, and federal regulations, permits, or licenses that may be required for certain uses.

 - Provide information about required distance separations between establishments with the same use or between Major Public Open Space and the use.
 Multiple uses have distance separation required from residential zones or uses.
-(See FAQ: Required Distance Separations)
+(See FAQ: What distance separations of uses and off-premises signs are required?)

 Tip: Use-specific standards are found in the right-hand column of the Allowable Use Table 4-2-1.
 These section references are hyperlinked, so clicking that reference will take you directly to that use standard.